 BMI continues to adjust its forecasts for Iran's pharmaceutical market to account for the sanction-induced currency crisis.
-The rapid depreciation of the rial means that we expect the value of the market in US dollar terms to halve over 2014.
+The rapid depreciation of the rial means that we expect the value of the market in US dollar terms to decline by almost 20% in 2015.
 It is important to note that these monetary calculations are based on extreme currency distortions.
 Volume sales of pharmaceuticals are significantly down in the embattled country, with imports also severely affected.